nushell/nushell.github.io/book/line_editor.md

 In case you find that the default menus are not enough for you and you have the need to create your own menu, Nushell can help you with that.

-In order to add a new menu that fulfills your needs, you can use as template one of the default layouts available in nushell: columnar, list or description.
+In order to add a new menu that fulfills your needs, you can use one of the default layouts as a template.
+The templates available in nushell are columnar, list or description.

 The columnar menu will show you data in a columnar fashion adjusting the column number based on the size of the text displayed in your columns.

 The list type of menu will always display suggestions as a list, giving you the option to select values using `!` plus number combination.

 The description type will give you more space to display a description for some values, together with extra information that could be inserted into the buffer.

 Let's say we want to create a menu that displays all the variables created during your session, we are going to call it `vars_menu`.
 This menu will use a list layout (layout: list).
-To search for values we want to use only the things that are written after the menu has been activated (only_buffer_difference: true).
+To search for values, we want to use only the things that are written after the menu has been activated (only_buffer_difference: true).